-The lowa Association of Business and Industry has proudly served as the Voice of Iowa Business since 1903.
-As a member-driven organization, ABI's 2017 legislative priorities reflect the goals of business and community leaders in Iowa's 99 counties.
-Below are ABI's 2017 legislative priorities.
+The Iowa Association of Business and Industry has proudly served as the voice of Iowa Business since 1903.
+A member driven organization, ABI's 2018 legislative priority reflects the goals and challenges of business and community leaders in Iowa's 99 counties.
+As the organization that represents more than 330,000 working Iowans, it is fitting that ABI members have continually prioritized workforce as the number one issue for Iowa businesses.
+In order for Iowa to be competitive and increase the number of skilled workers, we support the following: